Stevenson Ranch shootout: Shootout

 ATF received information in 2000 that Beck, a felon, was buying large amounts of ammunition for assault weapons.
 On August 31, 2001, eight ATF agents, two U.S. marshals, and three Los Angeles County sheriff's deputies visited Beck's home to serve a search warrant.
 Beck refused to come out and started firing upon the officers.
 Early in the gunfight one of the deputies, Hagop "Jake" Kuredjian, was shot by Beck from a 2nd floor window and was killed instantly.

 A SWAT team responded.
 During the gunfight, law enforcement officers fired an estimated 555 rounds at Beck and at neighbors' houses.
 Beck himself is estimated to have shot "hundreds if not thousands" of rounds.
 He fired on sheriff and news helicopters with large caliber ammunition.

-Four hours into the standoff, a hot tear-gas canister was shot into Beck's home, probably starting a fire.
+Four hours into the standoff, a fire broke out in Beck's home, probably resulting from a hot tear-gas canister.
 Firefighters worked to prevent the fire's spread to other homes.
 Because of the ongoing threat, they did not dare try to put out the fire in Beck's house.
 Shots continued to be fired by Beck until the roof collapsed.

 The rubble of Beck's burned-out home was too compromised for coroners to determine the cause of his death.

 Critics of the ATF's actions, including members of the Los Angeles County Board of Supervisors, said that the bureau had failed to prepare for a violent response and did not properly warn the County Sheriff's Department of the potential risks, including Beck's stockpile of weapons.